GutiSoftware/FPU-Extended-Calculator/README.md

 if you only want the executable file this is the one: CalPFUEnglishUHR.exe

-There is a version (CalPFUEnglishHRround.exe), that shown data rounded to eighteen significant digits of precision, the actual precision of the FPU.
+There is a version (CalPFUEnglishHRround.exe), that shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.